 In 1994, tenants of South Ribble Borough Council voted to transfer its 3,500 homes to the newly-formed New Progress Housing Association, a significant milestone for the borough that helped shaped the thriving communities and deliver the high quality affordable homes evident today.

 Today, Progress Housing Group manages over 10,200 properties across the UK.
-In addition to its 500 affordable homes for rent, the Group provides supported accommodation for those with learning disabilities and mental health needs, accommodation for keyworkers, supported housing for those experiencing homelessness or domestic abuse, and over 1,263 units of sheltered accommodation.
+In addition the Group provides supported accommodation for those with learning disabilities and mental health needs, accommodation for keyworkers, supported housing for those experiencing homelessness or domestic abuse and over 1,263 units of sheltered accommodation.

 Progress Housing Group also provides an award-winning telecare and technology enabled care and support (TECS) service, Progress Lifeline, which enables over 36,000 people to live safely and independently in their own homes and with piece of mind that assistance is there should they need it.